krakend/krakend-documentation/authorization/revoking-tokens.md

 ## Storing blacklisted tokens using the bloom filter
 KrakenD integrates the [bloom filter](https://github.com/devopsfaith/bloomfilter) component that allows you to store in an optimized way tokens to revoke on the subsequent requests.

 When you enable the bloom filter, it inspects the payload of incoming JWT tokens to check if any of the configured fields in `TokenKeys` contains a blacklisted value.
-And if a blacklist is found, access is not permitted.
+And if a blacklister is found, access is not permitted.

 The bloom filter component brings the following functionalities:

 - Hold blacklisted tokens in memory
-- Manage tokens through an RPC interface, both individually or in batch.
+- Propagate blacklisted elements through an RPC interface
 - Check tokens and discard access on positives

 ### Bloom filter client
 The communication with the bloom filter is RPC based.
-The component exposes a listening port of your choice to receive updates of the bloom filter (single or batch), but the communication with the component is on you.
+The component exposes a listening port of your choice to receive updates of the bloom filter (single or batch), but a client is needed to communicate with the component.

-The KrakenD Playground project includes a simple web page and bloom filter client that sends commands to the bloom filter and updates it.
-[Bloom filter client](https://github.com/devopsfaith/krakend-playground/tree/master/jwt-revoker).
+The bloom filter library includes a [client](https://github.com/devopsfaith/bloomfilter/tree/master/cmd/client) so you can send the updates.
+In addition, the KrakenD Playground project includes a sample [web page with a form and an RPC client](https://github.com/devopsfaith/krakend-playground/tree/master/jwt-revoker) that sends commands to the bloom filter and updates it.

 ### Bloom filter performance
 The Bloom filter is ideal for supporting a massive rejection of tokens with very little memory consumption.
 For instance, **100 million tokens** of any size consume around 0.5GB RAM (with a rate of false positives of 1 in 999,925,224 tokens), and lookups complete in constant time (*k* number of hashes).
 These numbers are impossible to get with a key-value or a relational database.